BobBuildTool/bob/doc/manual/configuration.rst

    a.
 Make a dedicated copy of the environment for the dependency.
    b.
 Set variables given in the ``environment`` attribute of the dependency
       in this copy.
    c.
-Descent to the dependency recipe with the that environment.
+Descend to the dependency recipe with that environment.
    d.
 Merge all variables of the ``provideVars`` section of the dependency
       into the local environment if ``environment`` is listed in the ``use`` attribute of the dependency.